kubeflow/examples/financial_time_series/README.md

 After the step `kfctl build -V -f ${CONFIG_URI}` make sure you add 'https://www.googleapis.com/auth/cloud-platform' to the `VM_OAUTH_SCOPES` in the file `{KF_NAME}/gcp_config/cluster.ninja`.
 This will allow the machines to make use of the BigQuery API, which we need for our use case as the data is stored in BigQuery, and to store data on Google Cloud Storage.
-Also we will set `enableNodeAutoprovisioning` to false in this file as we will work with our dedicated gpu-pool.
+Also we will set `enableNodeAutoprovisioning` to false in this file as we will work with our dedicated gpu-pool that Kubeflow deployment foresees.
-The [node autoprivioning](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning) can be useful to autoscale the cluster with non-user defined node pools.
+The [node autoprovisioning](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning) can be useful to autoscale the cluster with non-user defined node pools.

-Next to this, we also need to update the `{KF_NAME}/gcp_config/iam_bindings.yaml` by adding the roles 'roles/bigquery.admin' and 'roles/storage.admin' for the VM service account so that it is authorized to create a BigQuery job and write files to Google Cloud Storage.
-Last but not least, we also need to update the `cluster-kubeflow.yaml` to enable GPUs on our cluster, set `gpu-pool-max-nodes` to 1 instead of 0.

 ### Cloning the Examples